mingfang/terraform-provider-k8s/site/k8s_core_v1_secret/README.md

 ######  TypeMap

 Data contains the secret data.
 Each key must consist of alphanumeric characters, '-', '_' or '.'.
 The serialized form of the secret data is a base64 encoded string, representing the arbitrary (possibly non-string) data value here.
 Described in https://tools.ietf.org/html/rfc4648#section-4
+#### immutable

+######  TypeString

+Immutable, if set to true, ensures that data stored in the Secret cannot be updated (only object metadata can be modified).
+If not set to true, the field can be modified at any time.
+Defaulted to nil.
+This is an alpha field enabled by ImmutableEphemeralVolumes feature gate.
 ## metadata

 Standard object's metadata.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata